 King quilt size

-King quilts are the largest standard size and are intended for king-sized beds, usually measuring around 104 to 110 inches wide by 94 to 108 inches long, depending on the depth of the mattress and whether it is a California King bed.
-And, yes, a king size quilt is wider than it is long!
+A king-size quilt ios the largest standard size and intended for king-sized beds, usually measuring around 104 to 110 inches wide by 94 to 108 inches long, depending on the depth of the mattress and whether it is a California King bed.
+And, yes, a king-size quilt is wider than it is long!

 Due to their substantial size, king quilts require additional planning and consideration.
 Consider the weight, fabric choices, and the overall design of the quilt to ensure it suits the grandeur of a king-sized bed.
 King quilts often become the focal point of a bedroom, so take the opportunity to create a statement piece that reflects your personal style.